Shayokh144/Scrape_and_Download_with_Python/README.md

 ```
 ***

 * For specific information first, we must have a look through the inspect element option of the browser.
-Let, we want to scrap all the headlines from "TOP HEADLINES" section.
+Let, we want to scrap all the headlines from "Top Headlines" section.
 To do this first look at the below picture

 ![alt text][logo]